bradyhouse/house/fiddles/aws/terms.md

 Availability Zone
 ======
-	one or more data centers.
+	one or more data centers, each with redundant power, networking and connectivity, housed in seperate facilities.

 Edge Location
 ======